ejbills/DockDoor/README.md

   - 🔴 Close the window
   - 🟡 Minimize the window
   - 🟢 Enter the window to full screen

+### FAQ

+- I disabled the menu bar icon and now I can't access settings
+  - When DockDoor initially opens, the menu icon will be visible for 10 seconds, until it disappears.
+This way, you can access the settings even with the icon disabled.
+Just relaunch the app and click it before it disappears.
+- I click on the purple quit button in the preview and the app doesn't close
+  - You can hold the Option (⌥) key while clicking to force quit.

 ## Installation (for contributors)

 ### Prerequisites